German Empire: Revolt and demise

 The SPD leader Philipp Scheidemann proclaims the republic for Germany from the Reichstag building on 9 November 1918.

-Many Germans wanted an end to the war and increasing numbers began to associate with the political left, such as the Social Democratic Party (SPD) and the more radical Independent Social Democratic Party (USPD), which demanded an end to the war.
-The entry of the U.S. into the war in April 1917 tipped the long-run balance of power even more in favour of the Allies.
+Many Germans wanted an end to the war, and increasing numbers began to associate with the political left, such as the Social Democratic Party (SPD) and the more radical Independent Social Democratic Party (USPD), which demanded an end to the war.
+The entry of the U.S. into the war in April 1917 tipped the long-run balance of power even more in favor of the Allies.

 The end of October 1918, in Kiel, in northern Germany, saw the beginning of the German Revolution of 1918–1919.
 Units of the German Navy refused to set sail for a last, large-scale operation in a war which they saw as good as lost, initiating the uprising.
 On 3 November, the revolt spread to other cities and states of the country, in many of which workers' and soldiers' councils were established.
 Meanwhile, Hindenburg and the senior generals lost confidence in the Kaiser and his government.

 Bulgaria signed the Armistice of Salonica on 29 September 1918.
 The Ottoman Empire signed the Armistice of Mudros on 30 October 1918.
 Between 24 October and 3 November 1918, Italy defeated Austria-Hungary in the battle of Vittorio Veneto, which forced Austria-Hungary to sign the Armistice of Villa Giusti on 3 November 1918.
 So, in November 1918, with internal revolution, the Allies advancing toward Germany on the Western Front, Austria-Hungary falling apart from multiple ethnic tensions, its other allies out of the war and pressure from the German high command, the Kaiser and all German ruling kings, dukes, and princes abdicated, and German nobility was abolished.
 On 9 November, the Social Democrat Philipp Scheidemann proclaimed a republic.
 The new government led by the German Social Democrats called for and received an armistice on 11 November.
 It was succeeded by the Weimar Republic.
 Those opposed, including disaffected veterans, joined a diverse set of paramilitary and underground political groups such as the Freikorps, the Organisation Consul, and the Communists.